Esri/social-media-map-template-js/README.md

 ## Instructions

 1. Download and unzip the .zip file or clone the repo.
-2. Web-enable the directory or copy/paste the source to your own .html file.
+2. Web-enable the directory.
 3. Access the .html page.
+4. See the readme.html page for configuration options.

  [New to Github?
 Get started here.](https://github.com/)